Bilal1545/BilalDot/README.md

 An advanced configuration of Hyprland for Arch Linux based distributions.
 It has Pywal coloring, settings app, welcome app and lot of more...

 Inspired by [ML4W Dotfiles](https://github.com/mylinuxforwork/dotfiles/tree/main).
-If you dont like it you can look [ML4W Dotfiles](https://github.com/mylinuxforwork/dotfiles/tree/main).
+If you don't like mine, you can look at [this](https://github.com/mylinuxforwork/dotfiles/tree/main).

 ## Installation
 Execute this command it install automatically.